waikato-ufdl/waikato-ufdl.github.io/getting-started/index.rst

    export UFDL_POSTGRESQL_HOST=host.domain.name:port

 The host defaults to *localhost* and the user to *ufdl*, so if these match your database configuration they need not be supplied.
-The password has not default though and must be supplied.
+The password has no default though and must be supplied.

 Change into the directory of the cloned *ufdl-backend* repository and run the following script to set up the virtual environment for the server (**CAUTION:** it will delete any previously stored data and the database):